PYTHOMATION/adwords_reports/README.md

 ## Who do I talk to?
 The project was launched and is currently maintained by me, [Martin Winkel](https://www.linkedin.com/in/martin-winkel-90678977): martin.winkel.pps@gmail.com.

 I recently relocated to Vancouver, BC (Canada)!

 ## Bugs
 If you've found a bug, please let me know.
-File an issue or send me an email
+File an issue or send me an email.

 ## Contribute
 Contributors are very welcome!
 There's still a lot of good stuff to build :)

 If you find any important functionality missing, please let me know or try to integrate it with a pull request.

 ## Future
-* The next big step will be to add placeholder methods to Account, Campaign, AdGroup and ETA
+The next big step will be to add placeholder methods to Account, Campaign, AdGroup and ETA.
-* Then you can plug and play your unique business logic encoded in those object names
+Then you can plug and play your unique business logic encoded in those object names